 |

-come and go - building last a long time.
+come and go - buildings last a long time.
 This building

 is forever altered and now has a value many times